AdamLotfalla/Notelet/README.md

 - To put a note on the top, first select the note and then click **Home** key on the keyboard
 - To put a note on the bottom, first select the note and then click **End** key on the keyboard
 - To delete a note, select the desired note, and press **Delete** key on the keyboard
+- On the right panel, you can add tasks to your To-Do list
+- Enter the description of your task in the text box above, click add or press **Enter** key to add the task
+- On the bottom you have controls
+- To rearrange tasks, select the desired task to move and click either arrow on the bottm right
+- To delete the selected task, click "Delete task"
+- To clear the To-Do list, click on the "Clear" button, a dialog box will appear to confirm your command.
+Click "Yes" to delete all, or "No"/"Cancel" to go back
 - To Save your work, go to **File >> Save As**
 - To open an old workspace, go to **File >> Open** and select your .XML file